Tuesday, February 17, 2026

 Top Ten Tuesday is a feature hosted by Jana at That Artsy Reader Girl.

 Today's Top Ten Tuesday prompt is "books for armchair travelers".
-These are the seven that I would recommend wholeheartedly to any reader.
+These are the eight that I would recommend wholeheartedly to any reader.

 1. Sky Burial by Xinran